 Prof Adeeba Kamarulzaman of Malaysia became the first Asian President of IAS – the International AIDS Society – on 11 July 2020 when she began her two–year term.
 Prof Kamarulzaman is the Director of the Center of Excellence for Research in AIDS at the University of Malaya, which she set up in 2008.
 She also serves as an Adjunct Associate Professor at Yale University, USA, and chairs the Malaysian AIDS Foundation, a trust that raises funds for HIV- related programmes.
 As convener of the Malaysian Harm Reduction Working Group of the Malaysian AIDS Council, she successfully advocated for the implementation of harm reduction measures to tackle HIV among people who inject drugs in Malaysia.
 She was the President of the Malaysian AIDS Council from 2006 to 2010.
 In 2015, she was awarded an Honorary Doctor of Laws by her alma mater, Monash University, Australia, for her contributions to medicine and as a health advocate.

-Matthew Weait, FAcSS, is Professor of Law and Society and Deputy Vice-Chancellor at the University of Hertfordshire, UK.
-His research, scholarship and advocacy have centred on the impact of criminal law and criminal justice processes on people living with HIV and AIDS.
+Matthew Weait, FAcSS, FRSPH, is Professor of Law and Society and Director of the Department for Continuing Education at the University of Oxford, UK.
+His research, scholarship and advocacy have centred on the impact of criminal law and criminal justice processes on people living with HIV.
 He has published widely in this area and contributed to policy outputs from UNAIDS, WHO Europe and the Global Commission on HIV and the Law, for which he was a member of the Technical Advisory Group.
-Matthew is a qualified (non-practicing) barrister, a Fellow of the UK’s Academy of Social Sciences and senior LGBTQ+ Champion for his university.
+Matthew is a qualified (non-practising) barrister.

 Margaret Kisikaw Piyesis